 - swimming, tennis coaching, camping, excursions, visiting artists, inter-school sports and Perpetual Motor Program (PMP)

 - choir, school production, recorder and instrumental music tuition

 - Junior School Council and School Captain Leadership program

-- 1:1 iPad Program for Year 5 and 6 Students
+- 1:1 iPad Program for Year 6 Students

 All curriculum areas are enhanced by a comprehensive multi-media learning technology program.
 Pupils access world wide data and programs through the Internet via the whole school computer network.